SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: Results and Analysis

 \item \textbf{Precision} measures \textit{modification reliability}: the proportion of test status changes that are improvements rather than regressions, quantifying the safety of the agent's edits.

-where $N_{\text{broken}, m}$ is the number of P2P tests that regress (fail or error out) due to the agent's changes.
+where $N_{\text{broken}, m}$ is the number of \textit{Pass-to-Pass} (P2P) tests (tests that pass at the start state and must remain passing after the agent's changes) that regress (fail or error out) due to the agent's changes.
 The term $\epsilon = 1$ is a smoothing factor to handle cases where the agent makes no impact (i.e., when both fixed and broken counts are zero). \end{itemize}

 We then define the score for each milestone as the harmonic mean of Recall and Precision: